marmelab/FakeRest/README.md

           { "id": 2, "author_id": 1, "title": "Pride and Prejudice", "author": { "id": 1, "first_name": "Jane", "last_name": "Austen" } }
         ]

-    The `filter` param must be a serialized object litteral describing the criteria to apply to the search query.
+    The `filter` param must be a serialized object literal describing the criteria to apply to the search query.

         GET /books?filter={"author_id":1} // return books where author_id is equal to 1
         HTTP 1.1 200 OK